2011–12 Grand Prix of Figure Skating Final: Junior-level qualifiers

-Junior pairs and ice dancers (couples split the sum):

 Senior-level results

 Men

 Chan won both segments to win his second Grand Prix Final title, while Takahashi pulled up from fifth in the short to win the silver medal.
 Fernandez was the first Spaniard to qualify for a Grand Prix Final and also the first to win a medal at the event.

 Ladies

 Kostner won the short program, with Suzuki in second and Leonova in third.
 Kostner also won the free skate to take the gold medal, while Suzuki and Leonova held on for silver and bronze respectively, despite Tuktamysheva placing second in the free.
 Kostner became the first Italian single skater to win the Grand Prix Final and is second overall after Barbara Fusar-Poli and Maurizio Margaglio, who won the ice dancing title in 2000.
 Mao Asada withdraw due to her mother's serious illness that led to her passing.

 Pairs

 The senior pairs produced the closest battle for gold, with only 0.18 points separating the top two at the end of the event.
 Volosozhar and Trankov placed first in the short program while Savchenko and Szolkowy were first in the free skate to win their third Grand Prix Final title.